A PRACTICAL MAN'S PROOF OF GOD

 Carl Sagan used to define the cosmos as “All that is or ever was or ever will be” (Cosmos, 1980, 257).
 That is a pretty good definition of a closed system in which no organizing energy is added from the outside.
 An eternal universe which had no beginning would be a universe in heat death — void of available energy to carry on any planetary system.

 What can be done with the question of cause is to identify some of the properties the cause of the beginning would have to possess.
-If we believe that time and space came into existence at the beginning of the cosmos, then whatever the cause of the beginning was, it had to be outside of space and time.
-If one believes in God as the cause of the beginning, then that God would have to possess the capacity to function outside of time and space.
+If we believe that space and time came into existence at the beginning of the cosmos, then whatever the cause of the beginning was, it had to be outside of space and time.
+If one believes in God as the cause of the beginning, then that God would have to possess the capacity to function outside of space and time.
 If one looks for a scientific explanation, that explanation must come from entities that are outside the space/time continuum.
-Proposals such as super strings, branes, and the like suggest entities that lie outside of our four dimensions of X, Y, Z, and time.
+Proposals such a super strings, branes, and the like suggest entities that lie outside of our four dimensions of X, Y, Z, and time.
 As many as eleven spacial dimensions are proposed in some of these models.
 The difficulty here is that once again the proposals of super strings and branes are not testable scientifically and not falsifiable.
 In recent years books like The Cosmic Landscape (Leonard Susskind) have suggested that these proposals are bad science because of this, but they are creative ways to try to get at the cause issue.

 A second property that can be used to consider whether the cause is a God outside of space/time or something like super strings or branes is to look for an indication of whether there is intelligence behind the cause or not.
 This can be approached statistically with mathematical examination of chance processes proposed as an explanation of the beginning.
-The second booklet in this series What Was the Cause of the Beginning? explores this issue.
-The third booklet, A Help in Understanding What God Is, is a look at the biblical description of what God's nature is in terms of his dimensional makeup, and is linked to another booklet titled Who Created God?
+The second booklet in this series is titled What Was the Cause of the Beginning? and explores this issue.
+The third booklet, A Help in Understanding What God Is, is a look at the biblical description of what God’s nature is in terms of his dimensional makeup, and is linked to another booklet titled Who Created God?
 We hope that practical readers will find these ideas interesting and a stimulus to learning more.

 Hawking, Stephen.
 A Brief History of Time.
 New York: Bantam Books.
 1988.